DamoM73/anvil-python-tutorials/03_studyM8_design.md

 ### Edit Page

-The edit page is a variation of the home page in whicht the user can an assessment's details.
+The edit page is a variation of the home page in which the user can an assessment's details.
 When the user clicks an assessment's edit button, the card for that assessment changes

 ![Edit Page](./assets/img/03/wireframe_home_edit.png)

 Things to note:

 - both the start date and the due date are edited using a date picker component.
-Since dates are written differenty in different countries, date pickers prevent users from entering the date incorrectly.
+Since dates are written differently in different countries, date pickers prevent users from entering the date incorrectly.

 ### Calendar Page